buzzfeed/design/product-design-roles.md

 Follows existing visual and UX patterns, whether specific to BuzzFeed and/or platform, to ensure a consistent and intuitive experience across all of BuzzFeed’s features and products.

 *Product Designer*
+Follows existing visual and UX patterns, whether specific to BuzzFeed and/or platform, to ensure a consistent and intuitive experience across all of BuzzFeed’s features and products. **Also, identifies and flags instances where the patterns break down.**

 *Senior Product Designer*